 Parco della Caffarella

 Parco della Caffarella is a large archaeological park in Rome.
 It is located in the southern part of the city, between the Appian Way and the Via Appia Nuova.
-The park covers an area of approximately 450 hectares and is home to various archaeological remains, including tombs, aqueducts, and villas.
+The park covers approximately 450 hectares and features archaeological remains, including tombs, aqueducts and villas.

 Botanical Garden (Orto Botanico)

-The garden, located behind the 17th-century Palazzo Corsini, is also an archeological area.
+The garden, located behind the 17th-century Palazzo Corsini, is also an archaeological area.
 Among the greenery, you’ll find several ancient fountains that hint at the past.
-Once the location of the Septimius Severus Baths, the garden is owned and maintained by the Sapienza University of Rome.
+Formerly the site of the Septimius Severus Baths, the garden is owned and maintained by Sapienza University of Rome.

 Orange Garden (Giardino degli Aranci)